 Wall Street Journal Partnership Program

-UNF's Coggin College of Business is proud to have joined the prestigious group of universities that have become Wall Street Journal partners.
-While many faculty use the Wall Street Journal (WSJ) in their courses, this is not the primary reason for our engaging in this partnership.
-Rather, our initiative is in response to the advice of literally 100% of our business community advisors (i.e., your future employers!), who believe that students ought to begin their professional reading programs during their college careers, not afterwards.
-Moreover, they agree that a professional reading program begins with the nation’s number one financial daily.
+For years, many faculty members have used the Wall Street Journal (WSJ) in their courses and it has been heavily utilized by the Coggin College of Business.
+In Coggin, 100% of its business/community advisors (i.e., future employers!) believe that students ought to begin their professional reading programs during their college careers.
 Having knowledge of happenings in real-world business will help students in job interviews and professional development, as well as in their classes.

 The Wall Street Journal Online at WSJ.com is accessible directly from myWings.
-Simply click the Academics/Students tab and search for the "Quick Links” channel to seamlessly access WSJ.com’s powerful research tools, exclusive online content and time-saving personalization features.
+Click the Events and News tile and select Wall Street Journal to seamlessly access WSJ.com’s research tools, exclusive online content and personalization features.
 For first time users, the WSJ will ask you to create an account using your name, email and a password.
-Once that is done it shouldn't be needed again when accessing from mywings.
-This new feature enables students to access the WSJ more easily from their smartphone or tablet using WSJ apps instead of having to go through mywings.
-If you have any questions, please contact Dean's Office or 620-2590.
+Once that is done, it shouldn't be needed again when accessing from myWings.
+WSJ apps are also available to access the WSJ more easily from smartphones or tablets.
+If you have any questions, please contact 620-1540.